Changissnz/selfinterest/README.md

 differences.
 This is practical, but its longevity is entirely about the practice of the stated common cause.
 Objectives tend to be required to be short-termed rather than long-termed, since the results are in demand, time is critical, and the results have to mean something satisfying for those that are in need of the results.
+Common causes elevate the priority of labor and performance in coalition, and surely, there must be more outside of every common cause shared by different peoples in order for those alliances of perceptible positive meaning to persist.